wstaylor27/Workout-Tracker-App/README.md

 ## Description:

-This repo involved creating a workout tracker.
+This repo involved creating a progessive budget tracker.
 The user should be able to:

-- Add exercises to the most recent workout plan.

-- Add new exercises to a new workout plan.

-- View the combined weight of multiple exercises from the past seven workouts on the `stats` page.

-- View the total duration of each workout from the past seven workouts on the `stats` page.
+-Enter deposits offline

+-Enter expenses offline

+When brought back online:

+ -Offline entries should be added to tracker.

 ## Installation:

 The developer must install express and MongoDB in order for this repo to function.

 ## Usage:

-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+AS AN avid traveller
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

 ## License: